informed-governance-project/NISINP/docs/ui_administrator.rst

 Access to the administrator page
 -----------------------------------

-The following roles have access to the administrator interface:
+Through the "Administration" link, left of the profile icon, above on the Incidents page, the following roles have access to the ``administrator`` interface, that allows them to create and modify some database objects :

-- PlatformAdmin : create regulations, regulators, observers
+- PlatformAdmin : can create regulations, regulators, observers
-- RegulatorAdmin : create the workflows for incidents, RegulatorUser for its regulator
+- RegulatorAdmin : can create workflows for incidents, RegulatorUser for its regulator
-- RegulatorUser : create companies
+- RegulatorUser : can create companies
-- OperatorAdmin : create OperatorUser for its company
+- OperatorAdmin : can create OperatorUser for its company
-- ObserverAdmin : create ObserverUser for its Observer entity
+- ObserverAdmin : can create ObserverUser for its Observer entity

 .. figure:: _static/ui_admin_overview.png
    :alt: admin page.
    :target: _static/ui_admin_overview.png

-   Screenshot of an administrator page.
+   Screenshot of an administrator page (Dark Theme).

 The administrator page is composed of 3 parts: